 Mobile Mental Health Resource Clinic (MMHRC) is a free walk-in mental health clinic for high school youth and families in Eugene, Oregon.

 The MMHRC is a school-based service provided through a community partnership between the Network Charter School (NCS), and the White Bird Clinic/CAHOOTS.
-The service helps youth (and families) overcome mental health barriers and reach their full potential both personally and academically.
+The service helps youth (and families) cope with mental health challenges and reach their full potential both personally and academically.

-The MMHRC is available weekly at Network Charter School in the cottage from 1:30-3:30 on Wednesdays.
+The MMHRC is available weekly at Network Charter School in the music cottage on Mondays from 10 am to noon, and on Wednesdays from 1:30 - 3:30 pm.

 1355 W. 13th Ave